 This post contains affiliate links.
 See my disclosure here.

-The skewers are marinated in an easy Italian marinade and served cold so you can make them the night before and not have to worry about them until guests arrive!
+The skewers are marinated in an easy Italian marinade and best of all served cold or room temperature so you can make them the night before and not have to worry about them until guests arrive!

 How To Skewer Your Antipasto Using Sticks